2010 Article, updated November 2017

 Whether an entity should be a society or trust depends largely on the extent of involvement of the “members” in its governance and choice of executive.
 If a democratic model is desired then a society is usually the best model, although a trust’s trustees may be selected by election.

-The nature of the possible choices might best be illustrated by an example.
+The nature of the possible choices may be illustrated by an example.
 If the formation of an entity to control a performing cultural group is being considered there are different options, including:

 - If the group takes “all comers,” with all welcome, then the best governance model is likely to be a society, with a traditional form of membership, annual meetings of members, elections of the governing executive, and day-to-day governance (and, usually, management) handled by the elected executive.

-- If members are graded in some way by abilities or training (such as many cultural groups, but also most sports clubs), a democratic society model allowing for the grading of membership or different membership classes may best suit.
+- If members are graded in some way by abilities or training (as is the case in many cultural groups, but also most sports clubs), a democratic society model allowing for the grading of membership or different membership classes may best suit.

 - If the group is based very much on the abilities and mana of its cultural leader and with admission to performing membership being auditioned, the approach may be far less democratic.
 In such case a trust may well be the better model, but if the group is to operate commercially a company may be considered the appropriate option.